Clifford's Really Big Movie: Plot

 After three weeks of success, Larry's Amazing Animals receive entry for the Tummy Yummies contest that will take place the following night.
 However, Shackleford reveals his jealousy towards Clifford, believing that they are all better off without him.
 Hurt by Shackleford's words and missing Emily Elizabeth, Clifford decides to leave early and return home to Birdwell Island.
 Cleo and T-Bone, however, convince Clifford to return, and save Larry and the others from their broken-down bus, making it to the contest.
 Larry's Amazing Animals win, but the Tummy Yummies corporation's CEO, George C. Wolfsbottom, tricks Larry into signing a contract giving him full custody of Clifford, and kidnaps him for his spoiled daughter Madison, who wanted the dog.

 At the hotel, Shackleford tries to convince everyone that Clifford just wanted the Tummy Yummies.
 This prompts Cleo to expose Clifford's true intentions.
-Shackleford realizes that he was wrong about Clifford and shows the tags to Larry, who contacts Emily Elizabeth.
+Shackleford realizes that he was wrong about Clifford and shows the tags to Larry, who contacts Emily Elizabeth to inform her of Clifford's whereabouts.
 Larry drives the animals to Mr. Wolfsbottom's mansion.
 While Larry talks to a security guard, the animals infiltrate the mansion and Shackleford breaks Clifford out of a cage, apologizing for being jealous.
 T-Bone accidentally sets off the alarm, and Mr. Wolfsbottom's security guards try to capture the animals.
 Emily Elizabeth eventually arrives in time to claim Clifford before Mr. Wolfsbottom can get him.
 At first, Mr. Wolfsbottom refuses to let her keep Clifford, showing his contract, but Madison, having a change of heart, convinces her father to release Clifford upon learning about his real owner.
 Mr. Wolfsbottom allows Clifford to go to Birdwell Island and even provides him the lifetime supply of Tummy Yummies, solving the problem the Howards were dealing with earlier.
 The trio bid the Amazing Animals a farewell and Clifford reconciles with Shackleford.
 Clifford, Emily Elizabeth, Cleo and T-Bone then return to Birdwell Island.